LeeHowes/CPP/executor_compromise_the_return.md

 We do not expect any performance difference between the two forms of the one way execute definition.
 The task factory-based design gives the opportunity for the application to provide a well-defined output channel for exceptions.
 For example, the provided output receiver could be an interface to a lock-free exception list if per-request exceptions are not required.

+# Extensions
+A wide range of further customization points should be expected.
+The above description is the fundamental set that matches the capabilities in P0443.
+To build a full futures library on top of this we will need, in addition:
+* A blocking operation for use from concurrent execution contexts.
+For consistency we suggest defining this as an overload of the `sync_wait` proposal from Lewis Baker, D1171.
+That paper proposes `std::this_thread::sync_wait(Awaitable)`.
+We should define a customization point that allows `sync_wait(Sender)` to be implemented optimally.
+* A share operation that takes a `Sender` and splits it such that when the input to the `Sender` is complete, multiple `Receivers` may be triggered.
+* A join operation that takes multiple `Senders` and constructs a single `Sender` out of them that joins the values in some fashion.
+* An unwrap operation that takes a `Sender<Sender<T>>` and returns a `Sender<T>`.
+* A task type that supports both value and error handling: `make_value_error_task(Value'(Value), Error'(Error))`, for example.
+* A task type that handles only errors and bypasses values: `make_error_task(Error'(Error))` for example.
+* Potentially a wider range of parallel algorithm customizations.

+By defining these as above in terms of a customization point that calls a method on the executor if that method call is well-formed we can relatively easily extend the API piecemeal with these operations as necessary.